Intsights/sergeant/docs/worker/config/starvation.md

 The following configurations are available:

-- `time_with_no_tasks` - How many seconds without being able to pull tasks from the queue will be considered as a starvation.
+- `time_with_no_tasks` - How many seconds will be considered a starvation without being able to pull tasks from the queue.